cloudfoundry/routing-release/docs/golang1.15-remove-x509ignoreCN=0-flag-certificates-now-require-SANs.md

 Balancers and the gorouter to serve TLS traffic must contain at least one Subject Alternative Name (SAN).

-## 🔥 Version
-This deprecation is observed in [0.220.0](https://github.com/cloudfoundry/routing-release/releases/tag/0.220.0).

 ## 📑 Context

-When golang 1.15 was released, the authors added a deprecation along with an environment variable to temporarily bypass the feature deprecation around the use of `CommonName` in x.509 Certificates:
+When golang 1.15 was released, the authors added a deprecation around the use of `CommonName` in x.509 Certificates:

   > The deprecated, legacy behavior of treating the CommonName field on X.509 certificates as a host name when no Subject Alternative Names are present is now disabled by default.
 It can be temporarily re-enabled by adding the value x509ignoreCN=0 to the GODEBUG environment variable.